WARNING: CONTAINS SPOILERS (THE FALL, season 2) AND BIG PICTURES

 Spector moves beyond pure composition to reading, continuation, rewriting, commentary, irony: moving fluidly fluently between diagetic positions and casually breaking the fourth wall in a way that is shocking in post-medieval pre-post-medieval writing but completely familiar to the medieval and medievalists.
 See how he interacts with a reader (and potential victim) here in the middle of episode 1:

-That’s part of Spector’s journey from the Scottish retreat (rural, slightly isolated, border of wilderness, borderlands but not otherworld), returning to the world from exile.
+That’s part of Spector’s journey from the Scottish retreat (rural, slightly isolated, border of wilderness, borderlands of an otherworld), returning to the world from exile.
 In his various crossings of Dantean waters, the Irish Sea figured first as Lethe and now as Eunoë as he returns, remembers, and does lots of other re- things.
 Here’s its start, episode 1 midpoint:

 Dante’s midlife wanderer in a dark wood: